 About the Author

 Amanda Goodwin, is a Holistic Health Coach, she works with those who have autoimmune conditions such as Crohn’s and Hashimoto’s.
-Her passion is for preventing, slowing down the progression, and reversing chronic illnesses.
+Her passion is for helping others with chronic illnesses.
 She loves to watch clients transform and get back to living their life!
 Join her program, to have better sleep, more energy, and less pain.
-Working together, you can prevent future complications from your disease.
 Would you like to thrive, not just survive?
 Contact Amanda to set up a complimentary health consultation: 717-781-7098.
 If you would like to learn more about Health Coaching and the Transforming Lives Program, visit her website: AmandaGoodwin.biz, and sign up for her newsletter.
 Please follow her on Facebook, Twitter and LinkedIn.

 PS.
 If you’re like I used to be, you have likely been struggling to find the right doctor, the right tests, understand lab ranges, and the best medications for your body.
 You’ve likely tried a number of diets and strategies that haven’t worked.

 I know how frustrating this can be, and how confusing it is to try to make sense of all the conflicting information out there.